-1 st - 8 ^t ^h Grade Girls P.E.
-1 st - 8 th Grade Boys P.E.
-0 Gym shorts must be CKW knit navy short, no more than 4 inches above the • Gym shorts must be CKW mesh or knit navy short, no more than 4 inches knee.
-Tight or biker shorts are not allowed. above the knee.
-Tight or biker shorts are not allowed.
-0 Gym shirts are gray t-shirts with SMA imprint on front.
-These shirts may be • Gym shirts are gray t-shirts with SMA imprint on front.
-These shirts may b)e worn underneath the uniform shirt on gym days. worn underneath the uniform shirt on gym days.
-0 Optional - Navy blue sweatpants and navy blue SMA embroidered sweatshirts • Optional - Navy blue sweatpants and navy blue SMA embroidered sweatshi rts may be worn only during P.E. class, not in the classrooms. may be worn only during P.E. class, not in the classrooms.
-0 Any type of athletic footwear is acceptable. • Any type of athletic footwear is acceptable.
+- O Gym shorts must be CKW or Modella mesh or knit navy short, no more than 4 inches above the knee.
+Tight or biker shorts are not allowed. - O Gym shirts are gray t-shirts with SMA imprint on front.
+These shirts may be worn underneath the uniform shirt on gym days. - Optional Navy blue sweatpants and navy blue SMA embroidered sweatshirts may be worn only during P.E. class, not in the classrooms. - Any type of athletic footwear is acceptable.

-1 st - 8 th Grade Girls Non-Uniform Dress 1 st - 8 th Grade Boys Non-Uniform Dress • Dress or skirt to the knee; pants (slacks or loose jeans are acceptable) • Pants with a belt (slacks or loose jeans are acceptable) Blouse or polo must have collar & sleeves Shirt or polo, must have collar & sleeves Shoes, tennis shoes and socks Shoes, tennis shoes and socks Inappropriate for all school functions: dirty, torn, faded or cut-off clothing, skinny jeans, jeggings, yoga pants, leggings, too-short shorts or skirts, too-tight tops, offensive messages, tank tops, halters, bare shoulders or midriffs, gym clothes (except for PE), hats, caps, bare feet, earrings on boys, sunglasses indoors, or anything that looks bizarre or immodest.
+1 st - 8 th Grade Girls Non-Uniform Dress 1 st - 8 th Grade Boys Non-Uniform Dress O Dress or skirt to the knee; pants (slacks or loose jeans are acceptable) Pants with a belt (slacks or loose jeans are acceptable) Blouse or polo must have collar & sleeves Shirt or polo, must have collar & sleeves Shoes, tennis shoes and socks Shoes, tennis shoes and socks

+Inappropriate for all school functions: dirty, torn, faded or cut-off clothing, skinny jeans, jeggings, yoga pants, leggings, too-short shorts or skirts, too-tight tops, offensive messages, tank tops, spaghetti straps, strapless tops or gowns, bare midriffs, gym clothes (except for PE), hats or sunglasses indoors, bare feet, earrings on boys, or anything that looks bizarre or immodest.